-We can custom brand this thermometer for your organisation provided you order at least 200 units (see drop-down menu for pricing).
+We can custom brand this thermometer for your organisation provided you order at least 500 units.
+Please fill out a custom order request if interested.

 Here are some of the organisations which have had this thermometer custom branded for their own programs or promotions: